List of submissions to the 85th Academy Awards for Best Foreign Language Film

-This is a list of submissions to the 85th Academy Awards for Best Foreign Language Film.
+This is a list of submissions to the 85th Academy Awards for the Best Foreign Language Film.
 The Academy of Motion Picture Arts and Sciences (AMPAS) has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film every year since the award was created in 1956.
 The award is presented annually by the Academy to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.

 For the 85th Academy Awards, the submitted motion pictures must have first been released theatrically in their respective countries between 1 October 2011 and 30 September 2012.
-The deadline for submissions was 1 October 2012.
+The deadline for submissions to the Academy was 1 October 2012.
 73 countries submitted films, and 71 were found to be eligible by AMPAS and screened for voters.
 Kenya submitted a film for the first time, while Cambodia made a submission for the first time since 1994.
 After the 9-film shortlist was announced on 21 December 2012, the five nominees were announced on 10 January 2013.

 Austria won the award for the second time with Amour by Michael Haneke, which was also nominated for Best Picture, Best Director, Best Original Screenplay and Best Actress (Emmanuelle Riva).